makinbacon21/switchroot-android-build/README.md

 After doing that, you can use this to generate the content of your SD card for flashing and installing via Hekate and TWRP.

 ## Build using the image in Dockerhub:
 - Boot Linux (natively or a VM.
-Don't use *WSL* unless you *really* know what you are doing, since it has severe performance issues with this particular scenario)
+Don't use *WSL* or *WSL2* unless you *really* know what you are doing, since it has severe performance issues with this particular scenario)
-- *WSL2* is supported--performance will always be better on bare metal, but building should work on WSL2 in NTFS or standard Linux filesystems supporting case-sensitivity
-- Install `docker` (**proper docker installation**: `apt install docker.io` if on native Ubuntu, https://hub.docker.com/editions/community/docker-ce-desktop-windows/ if on WSL2 Ubuntu.
+- Install `docker` (**proper docker installation**: `apt install docker.io` if on Ubuntu.
 It *might* work if installed via Snap with the latest changes, but it wasn't tested.
 It now requires `--privileged` mode)
 - Go to a directory on a drive where there are at least 250GB of free space.
 - Run the following commands:
 ```bash